 Diseases and conditions that can increase your risk of intestinal obstruction include:

-If left untreated, intestinal obstruction can cause serious, life-threatening complications, including:
+Untreated, intestinal obstruction can cause serious, life-threatening complications, including:

 Preparing for your appointment